sdbip/EventStore/README.md

 State is stored in a relational database with built-in support for SQLite and PostgreSQL.

+EventStore needs to run on a backend server.
+This package does not include a web server but you can try using [Vapor](https://vapor.codes) or [Webber](https://github.com/swifweb/webber).

 # The Concept Behind Event Sourcing

 The idea of event sourcing is to not simply store the current *state* of the application, but instead store each historical *change* to the state.
 We call such changes *events*.